 Meet Our Local Coaches And Athletes

-Zach Hall joined the Soldier Hollow team in 2016 and, as the biathon program manager and head coach, is responsible for launching biathlon sport programs in the Heber Valley.
+Zach Hall joined the Soldier Hollow team in 2016 and, as the biathlon program manager and head coach, is responsible for launching biathlon sports programs in the Heber Valley.
 As a former member of the U.S. Biathlon Team and an alternate for the 2010 Olympic team and 2011 World Championship team, Zach has a long history with biathlon as an athlete and a coach.